JWatus/AlivioClient/README.md

 ## Alivio - Debts Management Client Application :money_with_wings: :credit_card:

-#### This client application allows user to connect to MiCuenta API and manage his debts.
+#### This is example of client application which allows user to connect to MiCuenta API and manage his debts.

 ### Configuration